in

 Chalkboard Paint

-Kitchen with chalkboard paint backsplash white cabinets One slightly unorthodox choice for a kitchen backsplash is to use chalkboard paint.
+Kitchen with chalkboard paint backsplash One slightly unorthodox choice for a kitchen backsplash is to use chalkboard paint.
 When a regular wall is painted with chalkboard paint, it becomes possible to write or draw on the wall using chalk.

 However, anyone who used a blackboard in school will remember coming away from the board with dust covering their hands.